 Our labor rate is $38 per square foot for 95% of materials.
 This includes square or radiused corners and an eased, bevel, or pencil round edge.

 For certain exotic granite and all quartzite, which are extremely fragile and difficult to work with, the labor rate is $48 per square foot.

 An undermount 50/50 or single bowl stainless steel sink, as well as actually cutting and polishing the sink hole is included with every kitchen we quote at no additional cost.

 Bathroom vanity sink are $50 per sink for an oval or rectangle ceramic undermount.
 This includes the sink itself, as well as cutting and polishing the sink hole.

 If your kitchen has a raised bar top or any overhang over 9", it may require steel corbels every 24-36" to properly support it.
 The charge for the corbels, mortising, and installation is $50 per corbel.

 Removal and disposal of standard Formica or laminate tops is $2 per square foot.

-Removal of granite or tile countertops varies on a case by case basis but is generally around $5 per square foot.
+Removal of tile, quartz, or granite countertops varies on a case by case basis but is generally around $5 per square foot.

 Your material... aka "the slabs":